edeodato/edeodato/README.md

-- 👋 Hi, I’m Edson
+- 👋 Hi, I’m Edson.
+- 🔍 Data Analyst.
-- 👀 I’m interested in Data Science
+- 🧪 Data Science student.
-- 🌱 I’m currently learning Data Science skills like Python, Statistics and ML.
+- 📘 I’m currently learning Data Science skills like ML.
-- 💞️ I’m looking to collaborate on any DS project.
+- 👓 I’m looking to collaborate on any DS project.
+-

 <!---
 edeodato/edeodato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.